Nette Documentation Preview

 Properties are primarily "syntactic sugar"((syntactic sugar)), which is intended to make the programmer's life sweeter by simplifying the code.
 If you don't want them, you don't have to use them.

-A Look into the History
+A Glimpse into History

-As PHP development went on, the object model and language capabilities were improved.
-The individual functions of the `SmartObject` class became redundant.
-Since the release of PHP 8.2, the only feature that remains that is not yet directly supported in PHP is the ability to use so-called [properties |#Properties, Getters and Setters].
+As PHP development continued, its object model and language capabilities improved.
+Various functions of the `SmartObject` class became redundant.
+Since the release of PHP 8.2, there remains only one feature not directly supported in PHP: the ability to use so-called [properties|#Properties, getters, and setters].

 Inconsistent Errors